DanToml/conferences/talks/2018/kubecon/script.md

 ---

 ### Build Infrastructure
-## LXC
+## LXC and Pluggability

 ^
 Over the years, we’ve become pretty adept at managing the nuances of LXC and its tools — we know what output they generate, and we understand the edge cases.
 The platform team wanted to capitalize on that expertise by picking a tool that shared many of these qualities.
-We also didn't want to necessarily be tied in to any given technology or abstraction for this however.
+We also didn't want to necessarily be tied in to any given technology or abstraction for this however, because we don't just schedule builds inside containers - We also provide support for running full linux or macOS virtual machines.

 ---